viamrobotics/docs/docs/program/apis/_index.md

 ### FrameSystemConfig

-Get the configuration of the Frame System of a given robot.
+Get the configuration of the frame system of a given robot.

 {{< tabs >}}
 {{% tab name="Python" %}}